Scenario: AVD — Enclave in Existing Tenant

 Complete Scenario: Azure Virtual Desktop first.
 That article deploys the AVD host pool, session hosts, Azure Firewall, and the UDR that forces all session host egress through the firewall.
 This article builds the enclave layer on top of that foundation in two stages:

-- Precursors — Create the building blocks that CA policies read: device tags, Named Location, authentication context, and sensitivity labels
+- Precursors — Create the building blocks that enforcement policies read: device tags, Named Location, and sensitivity labels

 Enclave Architecture